lammps/lammps/doc/src/Modify_requirements.rst

 familiar with the idiosyncrasies of maintaining a large software package.
 In addition, changes that interfere with the parallel efficiency of the core code must be avoided.
-As LAMMPS continues to grow and more features and functionality are added, it's necessary to follow established guidelines when accepting new contributions while also working at the same time to improve the existing code.
+As LAMMPS continues to grow and more features and functionality are added, it is necessary to follow established guidelines when accepting new contributions while also working at the same time to improve the existing code.